Weight Loss

 You use a pen to inject yourself under the skin of your stomach, upper arm, or thigh each week.

-Tirzepatide, like other weight loss injections, follows a stepped dosing schedule.
-You start out at a small dose, so your body can adjust and you can minimize common tirzepatide, Mounjaro, or Zepbound side effects, like nausea, diarrhea, decreased appetite, vomiting, constipation, dyspepsia (pain in the upper stomach area), and abdominal pain.
+Zepbound with the active ingredient tirzepatide, like other weight loss injections, follows a stepped dosing schedule.
+You start out at a small dose, so your body can adjust and you can minimize common Zepbound side effects, like nausea, diarrhea, decreased appetite, vomiting, constipation, dyspepsia (pain in the upper stomach area), and abdominal pain.
 You then increase your dose every 4 weeks until you reach a maintenance dose.

 For Zepbound, the target maintenance dose is often 15 milligrams.
 Clinical studies show that people lose the most weight at this dosage.
 It’s possible for the maintenance dose of Zepbound to be lower — from 5 milligrams and up — depending on how well you tolerate it.